To give you some inspiration for your holiday shopping, I put together some of my VERY favorite food and kitchen items that I own and use.

 5. Kitchen Knives ~ $110

-Our Wüsthof Kitchen Knives were another wedding gift that we came to absolutely LOVE and use on a daily basis.
-We have a Classic Cook’s knife and a boning knife, but this 3-piece set looks like an amazing value on Amazon.
+Our Wüsthof Kitchen Knives were another wedding gift that we came to absolutely LOVE!
+And use on a daily basis.

 This Ozeri scale is the #1 bestselling kitchen scale on Amazon.
-It has a 4.5 star rating with over 5,000 reviews and right now it costs less than $12 – an absolute bargain for the time it saves you!
+It has a 4.6 star rating with over 13,000 reviews.
+And right now it costs less than $12 – an absolute bargain for the time it saves you!

 Disclosure: This gift guide includes Amazon affiliate links.
 If you decide to buy through them, I may make a small commission – at no added cost to you.
 Thank you for your support!